 Horse treats taste pretty good, though they often cost more than normal candy.
 They taste remarkably similar to energy bars marketed towards runners.
 For some brands, the horse treats taste better.

 Every dog owner has at least wondered what Fido's biscuits really taste like.
 Very dry and bland, mostly.

 Just about every child that has lived in a house with a dog in it has eaten a dog biscuit at some point in time.
 Some mothers even give them to teething children to chew on, because it helps with the pain of tooth eruption and can help remove some of the gum, letting the teeth break through more easily.
 This doesn't hurt the child, as there's nothing particularly dangerous to humans (even young ones) in the dog biscuits themselves.

-Not only does it not hurt the child but it even may be a better choice than human snacks, which too often are laden with salt (which a young child's kidney function is not developed enough to cope with).
+Not only does it not hurt the child but it even may be a better choice than human snacks, which too often are laden with sugar and salt (which a young child's kidney function is not developed enough to cope with).